pulkitkejriwal1411/NFT-Mart/README.md

 # NFT-Mart

-A NFT Marketplace to sell and buy NFTs.
+A NFT Marketplace where you can sell and buy NFTs.

 ### Instructions to run: